benhaub/ccsToCMake/README.md

 ### 2. Configure toolchain.cmake paths

 Make sure the path for the compiler is correct.
-Especially make sure the path to Code Composer Studio is correct.
 You shouldn't need to change anything else.
 If you need extra options related to your software or you want to compile additional libraries then add add them to your own CMakeLists.txt.
 The options here restricted to linker options or compilition options specific to the abi and hardware.